Milwaukee Felon and Indicted Firebomber of Police Station Is Leading the BLM Targeting, Doxxing and Rioting at Trump Supporters’ Homes

-The leader of the group of Milwaukee BLM militants doxing innocent Trump supporters and rioting at their homes is a felon with thousands of dollars in outstanding fines who attempted to burn down a police station in 2016.
+The leader of the group of Milwaukee BLM militants doxing innocent Trump supporters.
+And rioting at their homes is a felon with thousands of dollars in outstanding fines.
+And who attempted to burn down a police station in 2016.

-As we reported yesterday, on Tuesday evening, a Trump supporter was arrested for holding a shotgun by the window of his own home as it was surrounded by a mob of far-left lunatics — and it turns out it wasn’t this group’s first time showing up at the home of a random person to “protest” and intimidate.
+The Gateway Pundit covered a story yesterday in which BLM surrounded a man’s house.
+But he was prepared to defend his home his shotgun.
+He fired no shots and he was the only one arrested.
+A BLM member has been doxxing Trump supporters and they target them and protest them right in their homes.

-On a Facebook page called “Justice Tour 2020,” Vaun L Mayes, a man who describes himself as “Milwaukee’s Malcolm X,” has been posting personal information on Trump supporters.
-The page is littered with people’s phone numbers, addresses, and calls for crowds to show up at their homes for “protest parties.”
+Vaun L Mayes, a man who describes himself as “Milwaukee’s Malcolm X.” He has been posting memos that tell where Trump supporters live and hope they get lobbied.

-TRENDING: BREAKING: Milwaukee Trump Supporter Arrested for Brandishing a Gun at Black Lives Matter Mob That Was Surrounding His Home (VIDEO)
+These people need to be prosecuted for election interference.
+They are intimidating voters because of their choice of candidates.
+That’s illegal.
+Mayes has quite a rap sheet, but he never pays his fines:

 Case 2009PA003084PJ from 2020-04-22 is a Paternity Case filed against MAYES.